What is Nephrectomy Surgery?

 Recovery

-Recovery after nephrectomy varies depending on the type of procedure performed.
-Patients should expect some pain and discomfort for the first few days, which can be managed with pain medications prescribed by the medical team.
-Early mobility and breathing exercises are encouraged to prevent complications such as blood clots and pneumonia.
+Recovery after nephrectomy varies by procedure type.
+Patients may experience pain and discomfort for a few days, manageable with prescribed pain medications.
+Early mobility and breathing exercises are encouraged to prevent complications like blood clots and pneumonia.

 Most patients can expect to spend a few days in the hospital after the surgery, followed by a period of rest at home.
 Over the next few weeks, patients gradually resume their normal activities while adhering to their healthcare provider's recommendations.